 As I mentioned, I don't really get worried when an observation comes around, but it was great to hear the positive feedback for these activities that I create for my students!

-At the end of the school year, I often have the students create "Memory Wheels."
+What are your favorite end of the year activities?
+One of my favorites for the end of the school year is to have the students create "Memory Wheels."
 I laminate them and save them to put up at the beginning of the new school year.
 Creating these wheels gives students a chance to reminisce about the school year, and the wheels give the incoming students a chance to see what the "old" students thought was fun about their 6th grade school year.
-Students write a sentence or two in each section and then create an illustration.

-The wheel could be used at the beginning of the year, as a "getting to know you" activity.
+The wheels could also be used at the beginning of the year, as a "getting to know you" activity.
 The student's name would go in the center circle.
 The student would need to choose 8 things to share about him/herself, and then write a brief description of them and illustrate them.
-I haven't used the wheel in this way yet, but I think I like the idea:)
+I haven't used the wheel in this way yet, but I like the idea:)